sheeraz21/Retail-Store/README.md

 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.

-Technology : It is Spring Boot based restful application, below are the technology i used for developing the Retail store app.
-Java, Spring Boot, Spring Rest, Spring Core, Actuator for api health check, devtools, Junit for testing, postman, Heruku cloud  for deployment
-Git, Github for source code management.

 _____________________________________________________________________________________________________________________________________

 Getting Started